driesvints/sponsors/README.md

 }
 ```

-The `$github_token` can be the same personal access token you use to initialize the GitHub API Client but **if you also want to check private sponsorships on the user** you'll need them to provide you with their own token.
+The `$github_token` can be the same personal access token you use to initialize the `GitHubSponsors` client but **if you also want to check private sponsorships on the user** you'll need them to provide you with their own token.

 > ⚠️ Note that there is no check being performed on wether the github username and a user provided personal access token belong together.
 This is your own responsibility to do through [an API call to GitHub](https://docs.github.com/en/graphql/reference/queries#user).